 Mark Rosenthal, adjunct curator at the Detroit Institute of Arts, curator of the 2005 exhibition The Surreal Calder, and co-curator of Calder Jewelry in 2008

-Ann Y. Smith, an art historian with special expertise in Connecticut's history, is former director (1976–1998) and curator (1998–2004) of the Mattatuck Museum in Waterbury, Connecticut.
-She is the author of numerous books and articles, including Hidden in Plain Sight: the Whittemore Collection and the French Impressionists, published in 2009.
+Ann Y. Smith, art historian with expertise in Connecticut's history, former director (1976–1998) and curator (1998–2004) of the Mattatuck Museum in Waterbury, Connecticut, and author of numerous books and articles, including Hidden in Plain Sight: the Whittemore Collection and the French Impressionists (2009)

 Elizabeth Hutton Turner, vice provost for the arts at the University of Virginia, former senior curator of the Phillips Collection in Washington, D.C., and curator of the 2004 exhibition Calder–Miró in conjunction with the Beyeler Foundation

 Louisa James Calder was Alexander Calder’s wife of 45 years, and mother of his two children, Sandra and Mary.
 The pair met on a New York-bound steamship from Europe in 1929 and married two years later.

 Mary Calder Rower, the second daughter of Alexander and Louisa Calder, was a dedicated and effective supporter of her father’s legacy.
 She was a founding trustee of the Calder Foundation and was integral to the creation of the Atelier Calder residency program in Saché.